 When the 3D printer is not being used, you should cover the vat with either the UV Protection plastic (usually included with the printer), or any other material that will completely block sunlight (just cover the entire printer, it’s easier).

-This will make it impossible for natural light to come in contact with the mirror inside the Solus and degrading the resin stored underneath.
+This will make it impossible for natural light to come in contact with the mirror inside and degrading the resin stored underneath.

 However, even though you can leave resin in the vat for many months, I would only recommend doing this if you plan on using the resin for another print in a couple of days or weeks, and if so just give it a good stir before you start and it should work just fine.